King's Police Medal: King's Police Medal

-The original KPM, despite its name, was also be awarded to members of recognised fire brigades.
+The original KPM, despite its name, was also awarded to members of recognised fire brigades.
 It was originally intended that the medal should be awarded once a year, to no more than 120 recipients, with a maximum of: 40 from the United Kingdom and Crown dependencies; 30 from the dominions; and 50 from the Indian Empire.
 More could be awarded in exceptional circumstances.
 Those who received a further award were to wear a silver bar on the ribbon in lieu of a further issue, or a rosette where the ribbon alone was worn.
 Initially recipients were required to have shown:

 Provision was also made for the forfeiture of the award in the event of a recipient later being convicted of a criminal offence.

 Minor amendments to the warrant were made on 3 October 1916.
 On 1 October 1930, changes were made to the forfeiture provisions, no longer specifying grounds for forfeiture, but also allowing the medal to be restored again.
-The 1932 New Year Honours list specified those medals awarded for gallantry.
+The 1931 New Year Honours list specified those medals awarded for gallantry.
 On 27 December 1933, the warrant was officially amended to introduce distinctions as to whether the medal was awarded for gallantry or for distinguished service, by adding an appropriate inscription to the reverse, and adding a central red stripe to the ribbon for gallantry awards.
 The award criteria were changed so recipients had:

 In 1936, amendments of 25 May gave greater provision for territories to opt to award their own equivalent medals.
 Further minor amendments were made on 15 December.